intuitem/ciso-assistant-community/README.md

 ### Quick start 🚀

-There are two methods to run CISO locally: using Python or using Docker.
+There are three methods to run CISO locally: using Python, using Docker or using docker-compose.

 By default, Django secret key is generated randomly at each start of Mira.
 This is convenient for quick test, but not recommended for production, as it can break the sessions (see this [topic](https://stackoverflow.com/questions/15170637/effects-of-changing-djangos-secret-key) for more information).
 To set a fixed secret key, use the environment variable DJANGO_SECRET_KEY.